 - meeting/gathering space

 4863 Stratford Rd is home to the Food Justice House.
-The Food Justice House creates a community within Occidental College that fosters the development of sustainable food practices and instills awareness of the possibility of an environmentally conscious and socially aware lifestyle outside of a campus setting.
+The Food Justice House creates a community within Occidental College that fosters the development of sustainable food practices and instills awareness of the possibility of an environmentally conscious and socially aware lifestyle of eating and cooking ethically.

-Berkus House is an all-female living facility that focuses on developing a strong sense of community among women that want to live with and be surrounded by other women.
-It is a close-knit community that provides space for discussion, communal living, and personal development.
+Berkus House is a community for women that want to live with other women.
+This is a close-knit community that provides women with a safe space for discussion, communal living, personal development, and scholarship.

-Constructed in 1966, Norris Hall was built to give students who were interested in specific languages the opportunity to live together in a suite set-up with four double rooms centered around a common living room, and now is home to our Create Your Own Themes.
+Constructed in 1966, Norris Hall provide students with the opportunity to live together in a suite set-up with four double rooms centered around a common living room.
+This community is home to our Create Your Own Theme.
 Suites and individual rooms are gender inclusive and can accommodate groups of 6, 8, 14 or 16.

 Other Special Interest Housing Options

 Gender-Inclusive housing is an environment where student housing is not restricted to traditional limitations of the gender binary.
 This housing option is ideal for students whose gender identification and/or gender expression varies from the standard paradigm and for students who believe that their gender should not factor into the decision of whom to live with.